freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 .. include:: ../includes/top-warning.rst

-Double-click on the Desktop shortcut to launch the SecureDrop Client application.
+Double-click on the **SecureDrop Workstation Launcher** desktop shortcut to launch the SecureDrop Client application.

 .. | screenshot_desktop-shortcut|

 Performing updates
 ------------------

-When you launch the application, it will first check for important security updates.
+When you launch the application, it will first check for security updates.
 This can take several minutes.

 .. | screenshot_check_updates |